Mustang Island State Park Review & Rating

 The 5-mile open beach is great for hiking, mountain biking, and there's plenty of room for your beach chairs and toys.

 Across the road from the campsites is the Mustang Island State Park Paddling Trail.
 The three segments of the trail follow the western shoreline of the island in Corpus Christi Bay.
 The 20 miles of trails pass through some of the best shallow-water fishing areas in Texas.
 Enjoy close-up views of coastal birds.

 Mustang Island State Park is a perfect place to camp if you want to explore Corpus Christi and Port Aransas.

 A Typical Texas Outsider Day:

 We stay at Mustang Island to enjoy the beach and explore the area.
 We enjoy biking on the beach, swimming, and flying kites - dueling kite wars is fun.
-If we don't need water or electric, we enjoy camping on the beach.
-We have also moved the motorhome from the campground and parked it on the beach just for the day whcih makes barbecuing much easier and you don't have to lug all your gear and toys to beach.
+If we don't need water or electricity, we enjoy camping on the beach.
+We have also moved the motorhome from the campground and parked it on the beach just for the day which makes barbecuing much easier and you don't have to lug all your gear and toys to the beach.
 And it makes it easier to unload the games like Frisbee golf, darts, ball, bocce ball, or ladder golf.

-Staying at Mustang Island State park makes it easy for day trips to explore Corpus Christi and Port Aransas - both of which have lots to see and do.
+Staying at Mustang Island State Park makes it easy for day trips to explore Corpus Christi and Port Aransas - both of which have lots to see and do.
 See below.